Skin Lifting from Waxing | The Complete Guide

 Skin lifting from waxing, also known as a wax burn, is a wound caused by wax grabbing more than you bargained for—the client’s skin.
 Usually, a wax burn only goes as deep as the top layer of the skin but can leave a client open to bacteria, scarring, and pigmentation.

-Depending on the client and the size of the burn, a little abrasion won’t bother them, but if they’ve gotten some serious road rash, saving face (literally and figuratively) will be ever-so-important.
+Depending on the client and the size of the burn, a little abrasion won’t bother them, but for more severe cases it’s important to have a good post-care routine to heal things correctly.

 - Using low-quality wax